 Environmental Interpretive Center: Redesign

-CHANNELS Exhibit Design - Branding - Typography - UI/UX - Prototyping
+CHANNELS Exhibit Design - Branding - Typography - UI/UX

 Redesign the Environmental Interpretive Center at the University of Michigan Dearborn campus to help garner engagement and visibility in their community.